Belly Button After Laparoscopic Surgery | Healing, Care, Facts

 • Slight puckering or distortion of the navel shape due to scar tissue formation.

-If any unusual symptoms like persistent swelling, discharge, or severe pain develop around the belly button site, it’s critical to consult your healthcare provider promptly.
+If any unusual symptoms like persistent swelling, discharge, fever, or severe pain develop around the belly button site, it’s critical to consult your healthcare provider promptly.

 The Healing Process: Timeline and Expectations